What is Experimental Autoimmune Encephalomyelitis (EAE)?

 | Longitudinal trajectories | Yes | Yes | Yes | Yes |

-Measuring Functional Visual Outcomes in Experimental Autoimmune Encephalomyelitis: How Do Available Methods Compare?
+Measuring Functional Visual Outcomes in Experimental Autoimmune Encephalomyelitis (EAE): How Do Available Methods Compare?

 | Modality | Invasiveness | Repeatable longitudinally | Training required | Automation | Endpoint type | Translational analogue |